SeleneRP/selene-docs/src/content/docs/reference/scripting/init-script/load_bundle.md

 ---
 title: load_bundle
-description: load_bundle is a globally available function that loads a resource bundle from the bundles folder.
+description: load_bundle is a server configuration function that loads a resource bundle from the bundles folder.
 ---

-`load_bundle` is a globally available function that loads a resource bundle from the `bundles` folder.
+`load_bundle` is a server configuration function that loads a resource bundle from the `bundles` folder.
+It is only available within `server.lua`.

 ```lua
 load_bundle(bundle_name: String)